-How do I choose the zones for my subscription or travel card?
+Choosing the right zones for your subscription or travel pass

 Which zones for my transport ticket?